Bastardkb/bastardkb.github.io/bg_cnano/12final_screws.md

 ![](../assets/pics/guides/cnano/58.jpg)

-Do this for both sides
+Do this for both sides.

 # Installing the plates